List of public inquiries in the United Kingdom: Former 'ad-hoc' public inquiries

-Former independent panels

-Royal Commissions
+Royal commissions

 The last royal commission was established during the Blair government in 1999, when he established the Royal Commission on the Reform of the House of Lords.

-Ad hoc Committees of Privy Counsellors
+Ad hoc committees of privy counsellors

-Ad hoc committees are made up of members of the Privy Council as they can be informed on ‘Privy Council Terms’, which allows members of the committees to be informed on the understanding that any secret information provided will remain confidential.
+Ad hoc committees are made up of members of the Privy Council as they can be informed on 'Privy Council Terms', which allows members of the committees to be informed on the understanding that any secret information provided will remain confidential.